- Host Configuration

 This bridge enables synchronized sensor data from PolySync Core to flow into existing ROS applications.
 Allowing you to take advantage of PolySync Core’s massive suite of supported sensors, providing submillisecond timing fidelity and no data-loss, while using existing ROS applications and software APIs to create autonomous vehicle algorithms.

-Here’s an example of LiDAR, RADAR, and object data visualized in RVIS, streaming from the PolySync bus via the bridge.
+Here’s an example of LiDAR, RADAR, and object data visualized in RVIS, streaming from the PolySync Core bus via the bridge.

-The ROS bridge node can be generated against any PolySync Core data model using the PolySync provided
+The ROS bridge node can be generated against any PolySync Core data model using the PolySync Core provided

 pdm-gen tool.
 Once the files are generated the ROS bridge node can be spun up to subscribe to data from the PolySync Core bus, which the ROS bridge node begins transcribing and republishing to the ROS bus.